casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 The `.expect_success()` function expects that the deployment will succeed and will otherwise panic, and the `.commit()` function will commit the deployment to the mock blockchain.

-Next, we need to obtain the contract hash of the smart contract, just like we do in a real environment:
+Next, you need to obtain the contract hash of the smart contract, just like is done in a real environment:

 ```rust
 let contract_hash = builder